 The Tarragona region started producing wine once more in the Middle Ages when vines were re-introduced by monks, who had relocated from the Burgundy region and the Rhine in Germany.
 They arrived, bringing their unique wine knowledge to Catalunya, and a thriving industry once again prospered.
 Trade with the Americas in the 1700s also brought great prosperity to the Catalan wine trade.
 However, the Phylloxera louse’s arrival in the late 1800s devastated many of the area’s vineyards.

-As a result, the red wines of Montsant can be (and often are) excellent, but also tend to be less powerful, concentrated, and as mineral-driven as those of their famous neighbor.
+As a result, the red wines of Montsant can be (and often are) excellent but also tend to be less powerful, concentrated, and mineral-driven than those of their famous neighbor.
 Nonetheless, they are delicious and lovely to drink in their own right.
 Like Priorat, the wines tend to be blends of the widely planted Cabernet Sauvignon, Mazuelo, Garnacha Syrah, and Tempranillo or Ull de Llebre in Catalan.
 They are typically medium-bodied, with a supple black fruit character and softer tannins than Priorat’s wines.
 They can usually be enjoyed on release and don’t tend to age for very long periods, lacking the structure of top red Priorat.
-But crucially, they are considerably better valued!
-Also interestingly, this region produces some of Spain’s best Kosher Wines.
+But crucially, they are considerably better value!
+Also, interestingly, this region produces some of Spain’s best Kosher Wines.

 There is also a small amount of white production in Montsant, but it is the reds for which the region is making a formidable name for itself.
 Whites are blends of Chardonnay, Garnacha Blanca, Macabeo, Moscatel, Pansal, and Parellada.
 Single Varietal examples are rare, as winemakers feel blends tend to give the best expression of the Montsant terroir.
 A few rosés, dessert, and rancio fortified wines using the sherry solera system are also produced in the region, although these are dwindling in number.

 Ultimately, when assessing the wines of Montsant, it is important to remember that this is a D.O still very much in its infancy.
-What has been achieved in a short space of time is simply remarkable, and the region now offers top quality reds to rival the more expensive competition from other parts of Spain.
+Nevertheless, what has been achieved in a short time is simply remarkable, and the region now offers top-quality reds to rival the more expensive competition from other parts of Spain.
 The arrival of Priorat legends René Barbier and Christopher Canaan was a welcome development over the past few years, as they have brought their invaluable expertise to the fledgling wineries of this picturesque region.
-This and the top bodegas’ ever-rising standards means that the wines of Montsant are finally making their mark with the world’s wine connoisseurs.
+This and the top bodegas’ ever-rising standards mean that the wines of Montsant are finally making their mark with the world’s wine connoisseurs.
 So whether you’re after fruity, approachable reds, or wines of greater complexity and elegance at an affordable price, you will not find a better place to start looking in Spain than in the vineyards of Montsant.